VorTECHsa/adt-technical-challenge/readme.md

 This will be part of the next session: pair programming.
 During the session, we’ll introduce a couple of new feature requests.
 You’ll then brainstorm how to tackle the problem and write some code to implement it.

-Please ensure you can **run the app and are prepared to apply changes during the session**.
+Please ensure that you can **run the app and are prepared to make changes during the session**.
 Double-check that your environment is set up correctly and that the app runs as expected to avoid any delays.
-If you have any question do not hesitate to ask.
+If you have any questions, do not hesitate to ask.

+This will be a React and TypeScript interview, so be ready to discuss key concepts such as asynchronous programming, re-renders, state management, caching strategies, data types, loops, and best practices for performance optimization.
+You may also be asked about handling side effects, component lifecycle, and integrating external APIs.
+Be prepared to explain your thought process and reasoning behind your implementations.

 ## Development setup